 Ecotourism and Sustainable Air Travel

-The increasing numbers of tourists boost local economies without a doubt, but they also bring a lot of issues.
-Not enough staff at the airports, hotels and restaurants, pollution and tourists who disturb the peace and quiet are just some of the problems.
+No doubt, the high numbers of tourists boost local economies, but they also bring along a lot of issues.
+Not enough staff at the airports, hotels and restaurants, pollution and travelers who disturb the peace and quiet are just some of the problems.

-The negative impact of mass tourism also includes tons of waste, littering in nature (even in protected areas) and reports of damage to the world’s natural and cultural heritage.
-And while travelers come and go, local communities are left to deal with the aftermath after every tourist season.
+Mass tourism also leads to tons of waste, littering in nature and reports of damage to the world’s natural and cultural heritage.
+And while travelers come and go, locals are left to deal with the aftermath after every tourist season.

 Did you have a delayed flight in the last 3 years?